-Pulumi is like Terraform, in that you create, deploy, and manage infrastructure as code on any cloud.
-Unlike Terraform, however, you will use familiar general purpose languages and tools to do so.
+Terraform and Pulumi hold a lot of similarities, but they differ in a few key ways.
+This page helps provide a rundown of the differences.
+First, Pulumi is like Terraform, in that you create, deploy, and manage infrastructure as code on any cloud.
+But where Terraform requires the use of a custom programming language, however, Pulumi allows you to use familiar general purpose languages and tools to accomplish the same goals.
 Like Terraform, Pulumi is open source on GitHub and is free to use.

 In Terraform, you write programs in a custom domain-specific-language (DSL) called HashiCorp Configuration Language (HCL), and the Terraform engine takes care of provisioning and updating resources.
 With Pulumi, you use general purpose languages to express desired state, and Pulumi’s engine similarly gives you diffs and a way to robustly update your infrastructure.
 Both Terraform and Pulumi support many cloud providers, including AWS, Azure, and Google Cloud, plus other services like CloudFlare, Digital Ocean, and more.
 Thanks to integration with Terraform providers, Pulumi is able to support a superset of the providers that Terraform currently offers.

 The major differences between Terraform and Pulumi are as follows:

 Because of the use of real languages, you get familiar constructs like for loops, functions, and classes.
 This significantly improves the ability to cut down on boilerplate and enforce best practices.
 Instead of creating a new ecosystem of modules and sharing, Pulumi lets you leverage existing package management tools and techniques.